seiscomp-macOS/seiscomp/README.md

 This repository only contains the build environment, the runtime framework (seiscomp control script) and the documentation.

-To checkout all repositories to build a complete SeisComP distribution for macOS the following script can be used.
+To checkout all seiscomp-macOS repositories to build a complete SeisComP distribution for macOS the following script can be used.

 Copy/paste the following content to file: `clone_seiscomp-macos.sh`